Lawyers

 Calum Smyth

 Calum has over 20 years’ experience as a lawyer, specialising in IP and technology and acting for a wide variety of clients.
 Calum previously led the intellectual property function at Barclays Bank and is listed in IAM Strategy 300: The World’s Leading IP Strategists.
-In addition to his experience in contentious matters, he has regularly advised on software patentability, technology transactions, brand protection, M&A and structuring issues.
-Calum has a specific interest in emerging technologies, such a quantum computing, blockchain and AI, and he is passionate about how intellectual property can support clients’ businesses; by protecting their innovations and by having an effective IP strategy.
+“Intellectual property is at the heart of every digital and tech-focused business.
+I help clients of all sizes understand how best to leverage value from their IP assets, with a particular focus on technology, patent and software disputes.
+In addition to my experience in contentious matters, I have regularly advised on software patentability, technology transactions, brand protection, M&A and structuring issues.
+I have a specific interest in emerging technologies, such as quantum computing, blockchain and AI, and I am passionate about how intellectual property can support our clients’ businesses; by protecting their innovations and by having an effective IP strategy.”

 Caroline Kean